 Symptom: Connector shows up in the list with 0 tools.

 Cause: OAuth didn’t finalize. claude.ai’s frontend silently fails to call /oauth/token after the authorization code redirect.
-Known open issues on the Anthropic side: claude-ai-mcp #46, #163, #215.
-Still open as of May 2026.
+Known issues on the Anthropic side: claude-ai-mcp #46, #163, #215.
+All three have since been closed (#163 and #215 as “not planned”) without a definitive fix, so the workarounds below are still what makes the flow reliable.

 Workarounds, in order: